keee99/SUTDopoly/Readme.md

  - Play offline with multiple users on a single computer, or
  - Choose to play online across CLIs and computers!

-** Do note that the current iteration of the application does NOT support online play, as the firebase realtime DB instance has been taken down.
+*  Do note that the current iteration of the application does NOT support online play, as the firebase realtime DB instance has been taken down.
+** Do also note that this project was created in 2020 and does not reflect my current standards of coding.
+Most of this source code can be heavily refactored and made more readable with functions and OOP!

 Screenshot of the application!
 ![Application screenshot!](/Screenshot.png)